Elizabeth Wyn Wood: Early life and education

 Elizabeth Wyn Wood was born at her family's cottage on Cedar Island, just offshore from Orillia, Ontario, on October 8, 1903.
 She was the fourth child of Edward Alfred Wood (1860–1915) and Sarah Elizabeth Weafer (1864-1952).
-There was a ten-year gap between Wyn Wood and her next youngest sister Elmo.
-She had an older brother named Edward and another older sister named Fern.
+Wood had an older brother named Edward, two older sisters, Fern, and Elmo, and a younger brother named John.

 Edward Wood Sr. was the proprietor of a dry-goods and women's clothing store in Orillia, Ontario.
 The same year that Elizabeth was born, the Woods moved into their home at 136 West Street in Orillia.
 The family also had two summer homes on Lake Couchiching.
-During the summer months, the family spent the majority of their time on the lake, and Wyn Wood learned how to swim and canoe at an early age.
+During the summer months, the family spent the majority of their time on the lake, and Wood learned how to swim and canoe at an early age.

 Wood demonstrated an affinity for sculpture at a young age, using plasticine and clay to create art as a child.
-From the age of seven to 1917, Wood attended St. Mildred's College in Toronto, Ontario.
-She returned to Orillia every summer to spend time with her family, and in the wilderness surrounding their summer homes.
-Wood graduated from Ontario College of Art (OCA) in 1925.
-While at OCA, Wyn Wood studied under Group of Seven artists Arthur Lismer and J.E.H.
+From 1910-1917, starting at the age of seven, Wood attended St. Mildred's College in Toronto, Ontario.
+She returned to Orillia every summer to spend time with her family in the wilderness surrounding their summer homes.
+Wood attended Ontario College of Art (OCA), graduating in 1926.
+While at OCA, Wood studied with Group of Seven artists Arthur Lismer and J.E.H.
 MacDonald.
-She studied sculpture under Emanuel Hahn.
-In November 1926, Wyn Wood began a two-month placement at the Art Students League of New York, studying under Robert Laurent and Edward McCarton.
-While in New York she spent time studying Ancient Egyptian art and sculpture.
+She studied sculpture under Emanuel Hahn (whom she married in 1926).
+In November 1926, Wood began a two-month placement at the Art Students League of New York, studying with Robert Laurent and Edward McCarton.
+While in New York, she spent time studying Ancient Egyptian art and sculpture.
+By 1930, Wood was described as "perhaps the most advanced and adventurous sculptor working in Canada" by art critic Blodwen Davies.
+Wood was a founding member of the Sculptors' Society of Canada.